chazwade/Extra-Functions/README.md

 # Credits
 Chazwade - Author of the mod

-RenderedNull - Artist for this mod, and many other things All the open source mods out there that I have used to learn from!
+RenderedNull - Artist for this mod, and many other things,

+All the open source mods out there that I have used to learn from,

 You guys for playing the mod.